barnardcsc/Fall-22-Visualizing-Urban-Data-with-Code/README.md

 This workshop will teach you mapmaking through programming — Python will be our language of choice, and we will introduce powerful packages like Pandas, Geopandas and Altair to explore geographic data.
 Our final product will be a Colab Notebook (similar to a Jupyter Notebook) with maps and graphs exploring the distribution of energy grades from 2020 and 2021 across the city and highlighting specific investigative leads.

 This session will be led by [Juan Francisco Saldarriaga](https://brown.columbia.edu/portfolio/juan-francisco-saldarriaga-2/), Senior Data & Design Researcher at the [Brown Institute for Media Innovation](https://brown.columbia.edu/) at Columbia University's School of Journalism.
+Developed for the Vagelos Computational Science Center (CSC).
+More information on the event can be found [here](https://csc.barnard.edu/events/workshop-visualizing-urban-data-code).

 No prior programming experience is required.